phani125/Project-15/readme.md

-# This a home page for a Dancing school
+# This is a home page for a Dancing school

 ## Deployed Link